 Reluctantly, he made his way to the chair and sat down with a tense posture.
 The OC only looked up after the seat had been taken.
 He was kind enough to ask how the funeral proceedings had gone and if Eric and the family had traveled back well.
 All of those were answered with a swift “Yes,” trying to make sure that the point of the meeting was made fast.

 The OC’s face changed after the pleasantries.
-Business was to be dealt and done with.
+The business was to be dealt with and done with.